 Success is not measured by our position in life

-The phrase "Success is not measured by our position in life but by the obstacles we overcame to get there" emphasizes the importance of resilience, determination, and effort in defining success.
-It shifts the focus from mere accomplishments to the journey, challenges faced, and lessons learned along the way.
+The statement "Success is not measured by our position in life but by the obstacles we overcame to get there" highlights how crucial effort, tenacity, and resilience are in determining success.
+It changes the emphasis from just achievements to the path, difficulties encountered, and lessons discovered.

 ==